aejsmith/kboot/documentation/kboot-protocol.md

    otherwise it is EL1.
 The current EL is referred to as ELx for the rest of this section.
  * Both IRQs and FIQs are disabled.
- * MMU is enabled (TTBR1_ELx is set to the level 0 translation table for the upper half of the address space, ASID is set to 0).
+ * MMU is enabled:
+    - TTBR1_ELx is set to the level 0 translation table for the upper half of the address space, with ASID set to 0.
+    - MAIR_ELx is configured as detailed below.
  * Instruction and data caches are enabled.

 Other machine state is not defined.